-As has already been mentioned the damaging El Nino-driven bleaching events of early 2016 and early 2017 affected reefs north of the Mackay region and did not cause any except very minor partial bleaching of very low numbers of coral colonies in these locations.
+The damaging El Nino-driven bleaching events of early 2016 and early 2017 affected reefs north of the Mackay region and did not cause any except very minor partial bleaching of very low numbers of coral colonies in these locations.
 The highest levels of partial coral bleaching in these locations was observed during the 2006 baseline survey.
 Even during this event less than 5% of coral colonies were affected and no coral mortality was recorded.
-Levels of partial bleaching have been very low during the 2018 surveys and no bleached or partially bleached corals were recorded during the latest July 2018 survey.
-Coral bleaching has caused minimal coral mortality throughout the twelve years covered by surveys in this region.
+Levels of partial bleaching have been very low during the 2019 surveys and only a single bleached or partially bleached coral was recorded during the latest June 2019 survey.
+Coral bleaching has caused little or no coral mortality throughout the thirteen years covered by surveys in this region.